Cysharp/UniTask/README.md

 > UniTask.Yield(without CancellationToken) is a special type, returns `YieldAwaitable` and run on YieldRunner.
 It is most lightweight and faster.

 AsyncOperation is returned from native timing.
-For example, await `SceneManager.LoadSceneAsync` is returned from `EarlyUpdate.UpdatePreloading` and after called, loaded scene called from `EarlyUpdate.ScriptRunDelayedStartupFrame`.
+For example, await `SceneManager.LoadSceneAsync` is returned from `EarlyUpdate.UpdatePreloading` and after called, loaded scene's `Start` called from `EarlyUpdate.ScriptRunDelayedStartupFrame`.
 Also `await UnityWebRequest` is returned from `EarlyUpdate.ExecuteMainThreadJobs`.

 In UniTask, await directly and `WithCancellation` use native timing, `ToUniTask` use specified timing.
 This is usually not a particular problem, but with `LoadSceneAsync`, causes different order of Start and continuation after await. so recommend not to use `LoadSceneAsync.ToUniTask`.